 Legal, Technical & Research Group:

 These activities have been grouped together as they will potentially complement each other on many occasions.
 The principal objective of the group is to monitor actual and proposed changes to legislation, directives and so on that may affect the marine surveyor in pursuit of his/her day-to-day functional tasks.

 The main aim of the group is to provide the Institute with the necessary information and evidence to allow the Institute to attempt to influence, through consultation, any of the authoritative bodies that are proposing to make any legislative changes.

-The principal aim of the education working group and committee, chaired by Capt John Noble, is to review and introduce new modules for the distance learning professional Qualification Diploma.
-They also help to develop training courses and programmes on subjects relating to marine surveying in all disciplines.
+The principal aim of the education working group and committee is to review existing modules and to introduce and develop new ones for the distance learning Professional Qualification Diplomas.
+The committee also helps to develop training courses and programmes on subjects relating to marine surveying in all disciplines.

 Professional Assessment Committee: